mitchelljustin/pragmatic-lightning/index.md

 Voilá!
 Your first weather report has been bought and paid for.

 Actually, you might notice you didn't get a report back from the API call.
-That's because we haven't written any code to verify the fact that a report was paid for, and if so to send it to the user.
+That's because you haven't written any code to verify the fact that a report was paid for, and if so to send it to the user.

 ## Verify purchases on server

 Last step!

 To verify the purchase of a report we need to do three things:

 1. Generate a unique token for each new purchase along with the invoice.
 2. Read paid invoices as they come in and mark their corresponding purchase tokens.
 3. Send report to users who have paid only by checking the token.

 We're going to send the purchase token as an HTTP header called `X-Purchase-Token`.
+Once again, there are no set standards yet so we make up our own.

-To make it simple we're using UUIDs as purchase tokens.
+To make it simple we're using UUIDs for purchase tokens.
 Add the `uuid` package to your project.
 ```bash
 $ yarn add uuid
 ```